 9 – WordPress

 WordPress https://wordpress.org/ is the platform running our website and those of most of our clients.
-We use the Divi theme on all sites now.
 From our online showcase we add forms that link to ActiveCampaign and can send visitors to our online shop at Membervault.
-We always use Google analytics to analyse traffic and help us plan what to do next.
+We use Google analytics to analyse traffic and help us plan what to do next.

 10 – Trello

 Trello https://trello.com/ My task management tool.
 Over the years I have tried many, many project and task management tools.
 Trello on its own doesn’t quite work for huge teams but with some additional plugins, such as Planyway, I’ve made it work exactly as my brain does.
 Planyway is a two-way sync of tasks from Trello to my Google calendar so I can plan the coming week and move tasks around in either place to make sure I get things done.
 I have a master project board that reflects what’s going on in boards shared with clients, where they can see the tasks we’re working on with them.
-A close second PM system we use in some circumstances, and with bigger teams is Monday.
-I sync this with Trello for my own work.
+A close second PM system we use in some circumstances, and with bigger teams is ClickUp.

 These are the main tech tools that run Expedio.
 I probably should mention Zapier too.
 If you’re using online services that don’t directly talk to one another then there’s usually a way to do so with this clever connection tool. e.g. we use it to send website form responses to be a line in a Google sheet.